-- Akwaaba !! – Welcome to Ghana - Arrival and Welcome for the volunteers.
+Akwaaba!! – Welcome to Ghana- Arrival and Welcome for the volunteers.
 Arrival will be at Kotoka International Airport, Accra.
 You will be met by VolunteerMatch Ghana coordinators on arrival.
-On the day of arrival , accommodation will be provided in a hotel or guest house
+On the day of arrival , accommodation will be provided in VolunteerMatch Ghana homestay

 in Accra.
 Please note that all volunteers need to arrive in Accra on this day only.
 For those arriving earlier, they will be met at a meeting point decided beforehand.

-- Transfer to Project Location - On the second day, volunteers will travel to the project city, Tamale by flight.
-The flight from Accra to Tamale is of around 50 minutes duration.
-After arrival in Tamale, you will be picked up from the airport and transferred to your accommodations.
+- Transfer to Project Location - On the second day, volunteers will travel to the project city, Kumsai by bus.
+The bus from Accra to Cape-Coast is of around 5 hours duration.
+After arrival in Kumasi, you will be picked up and transferred to your accommodations.

 - Project Introduction – Visit your project, meet the local staff and begin the volunteer work.